G-AshwinKumar/lm-eval/README.md

 # lm-evaluation-harness

 ## Overview
 This repo loads EleutherAI/lm-evaluation-harness for llm evaluation, together with the tasks under.
+Sample scripts are provided in examples/ folder

+## Access:

+If this is the first time you are using this repo, you need to follow instructions in the following link to get access: https://gitlab.hpai.bsc.es/heka/heka_hub/-/wikis/MLOps-Heka

 ## Usage

 ### Prepare Script: